 The piece’s tonal characteristics were also unusual, with the harsh light and shadow contrasting with the seeming outdoor scene (Manet notably never embraced the Impressionists’ excitement for painting en Plein air) and bringing attention to the massed white skin of its primary subject.

-And much of the background brushwork appeared haphazard, nearly half-finished, as if the arrangement was attracting notice to itself as such: a mere conceit or fabrication, abandoned before completion.
+And much of the background brushwork appeared haphazard, nearly half-completed , as if the arrangement was attracting notice to itself as such: a mere conceit or fabrication, abandoned before completion.
 But it was the work’s subject matter that was genuinely stunning.
 Nude women were allowed in academic art as long as they were depicted in the context of a historical situation, putting the nudity at an intellectual and moral distance.

 Manet’s scene depicted a naked person without any of the veil of the historical story, making it more vivid and startling to its viewers.
 With this attitude, he cleared the way for the Avant-Garde initiatives of the next decades to become increasingly unafraid of nudity and moral disobedience.